Prerna-Code04/WebDev_Journey/Html_Css/intro-tohtml/README.md

 when saving the text then ahve to reload the page, to avoid this the code should be in html strcutre.

-when we set the width of image the height also changes to keep teh saem shape of image
+when we set the width of image1 the height also changes to keep teh saem shape of image1

-object-fit to cover the whole image in some constraint dimensions, similarly we have object-position
+object-fit to cover the whole image1 in some constraint dimensions, similarly we have object-position

 we have three elements:
     black element: takes whole line